Skip to main content

 Choose established vendors with visible fresh preparation

-Street food (khubz flatbread, sfinz donuts, lamb skewers) generally safe when freshly prepared.
-Look for busy stalls with high turnover, hot cooking surfaces.
-Best areas: Al Dahra, Al Andalus, Old Medina Tripoli.
+Street food such as khubz flatbread, sfinz donuts, and lamb skewers is usually fine when cooked to order.
+Pick stalls with steady crowds and hot cooking surfaces.
+Good areas include Al Dahra, Al Andalus, and the Old Medina in Tripoli.

 MEDIUM